JanssenProject/jans/docs/admin/auth-server/crypto/key-generation.md

 ## Generating Cryptographic Keys

-The Jans Server is compatible with the [Java KeyGenerator](https://docs.oracle.com/javase/7/docs/api/javax/crypto/KeyGenerator.html) to create new cryptographic keys if needed.
+The Jans Server is compatible with the [Java KeyGenerator](https://github.com/JanssenProject/jans/blob/main/jans-auth-server/client/src/main/java/io/jans/as/client/util/KeyGenerator.java) to create new cryptographic keys if needed.

 ### Backup

-* Backup `jansConfWebKeys` attribute data from LDAP.
+* Backup `jansConfWebKeys` attribute data of `jansAppConf` entity from persistence.
 Location of this attribute is: `o=jans > ou=configuration > ou=jans-auth`
 * Backup `jans-auth-keys.p12` from `/etc/certs/`

 [N.B] Below if `Keystore` location is anywhere except `/etc/certs/` no need to backup.